 What about the Samsung Galaxy S10's screen?

-One rumour, from the aforementioned Ice Universe, suggests that Samsung will up the resolution this time around, potentially pushing past the QHD+ if the Galaxy S9 models.
+One rumour, from leaker Ice Universe, suggests that Samsung will up the resolution this time around, potentially pushing past the QHD+ of the Galaxy S9 models.
 The leaker suggests a pixels-per-inch count of 600+ for the handsets, while the S9 currently sits at 570ppi and the S9+ comes in at 530ppi.
 It's unknown whether the Galaxy S10 Lite will go for a lower-resolution screen to save money.

 Bumping up to 4K resolution would provide a vastly higher ppi count, but would also suck up loads more power from the battery.
 Perhaps Samsung will shoot for something in the middle for its next Super AMOLED wonder?